parisba/SAConEU19/SAConBerlin2019_presentation.md

 # It was exciting.

-^ It was really exciting.
+^ ^ PARIS: It was really exciting.
 We'd imagined Software Architects to be boring, unenthused, and all manner of other less than flattering things.

 ---